zhouyou-gu/zhouyou-gu.github.io/_pages/about.md

 I am honored to have had collaborations with colleagues from

-- **Morse Micro** (A fabless semiconductor startup): Together, we investigated the interference management using restricted access window (RAW) in Wi-Fi Halow Networks.
+- **Morse Micro** (A fabless semiconductor startup): Together, we investigated the interference management using restricted access window (RAW) in Wi-Fi Halow networks.
 (2022-2023)

 - **SmartSatCRC** (Australia's leading space research center): Together, we investigated advanced satellite communications for high rate and dynamic service delivery.
 (2020)